Doctor of Philosophy in Mathematics

 Doctor of Philosophy in Mathematics:

 The Mathematics Department offers the degree of Doctor of Philosophy (Ph.D.) in Mathematics.
 The Ph.D. program provides broad and deep expertise in mathematics, culminating in a dissertation that includes significant original work.
 It is intended for students with a strong mathematical background who plan a career in research in academia or industry.
 A broad range of specialties is possible; research interests of department faculty include algebra, analysis, combinatorics, control theory, dynamical systems, geometry, numerical analysis, partial differential equations, probability, and statistics.
-There are two tracks: Pure Mathematics and Applied Mathematics.
-The requirements for each track are listed in the section Degree Requirements.
 College-wide requirements for graduate students may be found in the Graduate School Catalog.

 Admission to Graduate Studies